 Fuji X100T First Impressions – Conclusions

-I haven’t spent too much time with the camera yet, but I’m already really enjoying taking with me everywhere.
-It’s really the most fun I’ve had with a camera so far and beats the hell out of an iPhone.
-And yes, I do love my A7r, and it is awesome, but there are also a lot of things I hate about the A7r.
+I haven’t spent too much time with the camera yet, but I’m already enjoying taking it everywhere.
+It’s the most fun I’ve had with a camera so far, and it beats the hell out of an iPhone.
+And yes, I do love my A7r, which is awesome, but there are also many things I hate about the A7r.
 I haven’t found any hate yet in this Fuji.

 Other Resources You Should Check Out

-I’ve been keeping a list of all the gear and gadgets most of which I use.
-You can them here:
+I’ve been keeping a list of all the gear and gadgets I use the most.
+You can see them here:

 Best SD Memory Cards For The FujiX100T

-This blog should get interesting over the next month or two as I uncover all the secret nuances of this camera.
+This blog should get interesting over the next month or two as I uncover this camera’s secret nuances.
 So stay with me!

 Push your favorite social sharing buttons up top as well.
 Thanks!